 In this section we explore when Quick-Start is and is not of benefit.
-We also consider how to choose the Quick-Start request size, and explore the implications of Quick-Start on aggregate network traffic.
+In particular, we consider how to choose the Quick-Start request size, and the implications of Quick-Start on aggregate network traffic.

 5.1 Ideal Behavior